Komanawa-Solutions-Ltd/Z22031HAW_hawea-model/model_build/README.rst

 .. class:: centered

-    *Figure: river stage relative to river bed elevation*
+    *Figure: river stage relative to riverbed elevation*

 Lake Hawea
 ----------

-Lake Hawea was modelled with the `General Head Boundary Package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/ghb.html>`_, which allows for time varient heads to be set.
+Lake Hawea was modelled with the `General Head Boundary Package <https://water.usgs.gov/nrp/gwsoftware/modflow2000/MFDOC/ghb.html>`_, which allows for time variant heads to be set.
 The package requires the following inputs:

 - Location
 - Head
 - Conductance

-For this model the Lake locations were defined as all layers where the model cells that intersected the lake polygon.
+For this model the lake locations were defined as all layers where the model cells that intersected the lake polygon.
-The lake conductance as set to a very high value (1e10) so that the only parameter defining the lake - model interaction was the cell's hydraulic properties (e.g. hydraulic conductivity).
-The lake head was set base on the historical lake stage measured at the dam.
+The lake conductance was set to a very high value (1e10) so that the only parameter defining the lake - model interaction was the cell's hydraulic properties (e.g. hydraulic conductivity).
+The lake head was set based on the historical lake stage measured at the dam.
 The historical lake stage covered both the full optimisation period and the full scenario period.

 .. figure:: ../optimisation/pre_optimisation_plots_png/stress_period_data/lake_time.png